andretavare5/blog/content/about/index.md

 *Feb.
 2022 — Present*
 **Bitsight — Cyber Security Risk Management**, Lisbon, Portugal (Remote)

-- Conducted in-depth research on various diverse malware families, such as PrivateLoader, AgentTesla and Tofsee, including reverse engineering, botnet trackers development to monitor its network infrastructure and campaigns, and writing of detection signatures.
+- Conducted in-depth research on various diverse malware families, such as PrivateLoader, AgentTesla and Tofsee, including reverse engineering, botnet trackers/emulators development to monitor its network infrastructure and campaigns, and writing of detection signatures.
-- Big data mining on various vast datasets with Apache Spark on Amazon EMR.
+- Big data mining and enrichment on various datasets, with Apache Spark on Amazon EMR, aiming to discover compromised systems and credentials.

 ### Threat Researcher
 *Jan.
 2020 — Jan.
 2022*
 **Bitsight — Cyber Security Risk Management**, Lisbon, Portugal (Remote)

-- Conducted research on various malware families, such as FluBot, IcedID and Trickbot, including reverse engineering, botnet trackers development to monitor its network infrastructure and campaigns, and writing of detection signatures.
+- Conducted research on various malware families, such as FluBot, IcedID and Trickbot, including reverse engineering, botnet trackers/emulators development to monitor its network infrastructure and campaigns, and writing of detection signatures.
 - Automated domain hunting and classification using Python, including domain clustering.

 ### Junior Threat Researcher